-Big Data spans three dimension:
+Big Data spans three dimensions:

-- Variety – Big Data extends beyond structured data, including unstructured data of all varieties: text, audio, video, click streams, log files, and more.
+- Variety – Big Data extends beyond structured data including unstructured data of all varieties: text, audio, video, click streams, log files, and more.

 - Volume – Big Data comes in one size: large.
 Enterprises are awash with data, easily amassing terabytes and even petabytes of information.